-Since last year we have been working with trusts on the network strategy, using the data we collected to construct the most comprehensive picture of NHS pathology services across the country.
-Analysis showed there is unwarranted variation in how NHS pathology services are delivered to patients because of how they are organised.
+In 2017, we committed to consolidating pathology services in England by proposing 29 hub and spoke networks as analysis showed there is unwarranted variation in how NHS pathology services are delivered to patients because of how they are organised.

 We have been supporting providers to agree and implement networks.
 By bringing together clinical expertise, pathology services will become more efficient in order to deliver better value, high quality care for patients.
 As well as enhancing the careers of pathology staff, it will also improve the productivity of labs and how much they cost to run.

-This report gives an update on where each of the proposed networks are in their implementation.
+This report gives an update on where each of the proposed networks are in their implementation as of 2019.

 Analysis shows that the 105 hospitals in England which provide pathology services typically do 1.12 billion tests per year at a cost of £2.2 billion.
 The new pathology networks are expected to save the NHS at least £200 million pounds by 2020-2021.

 Using this national data from acute non-specialist providers we have identified 29 potential pathology networks, allowing for the transformation of pathology services into a series of networks across the country.

 We have been working closely with all NHS providers to help implement the network strategy.
 We now need all hospitals to accelerate their work with their local communities, and clinical staff to implement their networks by 2021, so patients can benefit from this better way of delivering these crucial services.